x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/client-message-size-limits.md

 Instead of using Notepad, you can also configure the client-specific message size limits from the command line.
 Open an elevated command prompt on the Exchange server (a Command Prompt window you open by selecting **Run as administrator**) and run the appropriate commands for the limits that you want to configure.

- **Notes**:
+> [!NOTE]
+>

-- The size values in the commands are the default values, so you'll need to change them.
+> - The size values in the commands are the default values, so you'll need to change them.
+>

-- Pay attention to whether the value is in bytes or kilobytes.
+> - Pay attention to whether the value is in bytes or kilobytes.

 ### ActiveSync